matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

 - HashCode if two objects are equals then their hashCode values should be equals as well, so if implement just equals method and leave hashCode unimplemented the hashCode will always **create 2 students** objects as if they are different objects.
-Even when their enrId are the same
+Even when their enrId are the same.
 - If two objects are equal, then their hashCode values must also be equal.
-Whenever you implement `equals(Object)`, you must also implement `hashCode()`
+Whenever you implement `equals(Object)`, you must also implement `hashCode()`.
-- For List Collection, even if you had not implement hashCode method in the Student class you would have a true in return
+- For List Collection, even if you had not implement hashCode method in the Student class you would have a true in return.
-- If your entity will be part of a Set collection, override its equals and hashCode methods
+- If your entity will be part of a Set collection, override its equals and hashCode methods.
-- Hash is integer number that identify an object
+- Hash is integer number that identify an object.
-- If x and y are different objects, `x.hashCode()` and `y.hashCode()` should also be different (but not always are)
+- If x and y are different objects, `x.hashCode()` and `y.hashCode()` should also be different (but not always are).

 ```java
      @Override